Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 # Penalties

-1. It is the obligation of the other team to demand penalties on rule violations within one throw.
+1. It is the obligation of the other team to demand penalties themselves.
+2. Teams may demand penalties until the start of their next throw.
-2. Penalties can only occur self-inflicted or due to legal actions of the other team.
+3. Penalties can only occur self-inflicted or due to legal actions of the other team.
-3. At the offending player's discretion they are allowed to choose a higher penalty.
+4. At the offending player's discretion they are allowed to choose a higher penalty.
-4. Should a penalty no longer be possible, the next higher penalty is given.
+5. Should a penalty no longer be possible, the next higher penalty is given.

 ## Minor